hissohathair/mumpsimus/README.md

     $ mkfifo backpipe
     $ nc -l 8080  < backpipe | log | nc proxy 3128 | log -v > backpipe

-Or, if you have [Mmap.org's Ncat tool](http://nmap.org/ncat/):

-    $ ncat -l -k localhost 8080 -c "log | ncat proxy 3128 | log -v"

 *Log* is part of Mumpsimus.
 It prints information about HTTP messages it sees on stderr.
-So these commands (the two blocks above are functionally equivalent):
+So the commands above do this:

+  - Created a FIFO pipe called *backpipe* in the current directory.

   - Listens on port 8080 for browser requests (therefore set your proxy to localhost:8080)

-  - Pipes the browser request through the *log* command, which will print one line on stderr per request
+  - Pipes the browser request through the *log* command, which will print one line on stderr per HTTP message

   - Pipes the request through another netcat instance which will forward it to a real proxy running on port 3128 (assumes the proxy's hostname is "proxy")

-  - Pipes the response through another *log* command, this time also printing HTTP headers (-v turns this on)
+  - Pipes the response through another *log* command, this time also printing HTTP headers on stderr (-v turns this on)

-  - The resulting output will be sent back to the browser.
+  - The resulting output will be sent back to the browser (unchanged).

+If you have [Mmap.org's Ncat tool](http://nmap.org/ncat/) (you *do* have Ncat don't you?) this same chain is very easy:

+    $ ncat -l -k localhost 8080 -c "log | ncat proxy 3128 | log -v"

+Again, this assumes that "proxy" resolves to an actual proxy server that listens on port 3128.

 Let's play with the Cache-Control header!